 "Im Rennen der Philosophie gewinnt, wer am langsamsten laufen kann.
 Oder: der, der das Ziel zuletzt erreicht." (another obscure Austrian philosopher)

-I'm an Assistant Professor in Philosophy at Duke Kunshan University, a "Sino-Foreign" university in China, & an Assistant Professor of the Practice at Duke University, a chiefly foreign university in the United States.
+I'm an Assistant Professor in Philosophy at Duke Kunshan University, a Chinese liberal arts university.
 I work mainly on the nature of agency & action, from various vantage points, both systematic & historical (see Research, & our favorite Greek hero: Articles).

 Previously I was a Postdoctoral Fellow at the University of Pennsylvania (PRRUCS), where I worked on the Anscombe Archive.